Encounter at Farpoint: Casting

 Roddenberry's favorite for Riker was Jonathan Frakes, who went through seven auditions before claiming the role.
 Despite being the second choice of the casting team, he was hired after their first choice was unimpressive in his auditions.
 LeVar Burton had worked with Justman on another pilot for a series called Emergency Room and was suggested to apply for the role of La Forge.
-For US audiences he was the most well-known actor in the cast, due to his role in Roots.
+For US audiences, he was the most well-known actor in the cast, due to his role in Roots.
 Gates McFadden and Brent Spiner gained the parts of Beverly Crusher and Data respectively through the normal audition processes.
 Eric Menyuk had also been considered for the part of Data, and would later be cast as the recurring character of the Traveller in three subsequent episodes.
 Justman later said that he was the only one out of the production team who preferred Menyuk in the role.
 Marina Sirtis auditioned for the role of Macha Hernandez, while Denise Crosby auditioned for the part of Deanna Troi.
 They both gained the parts with the approval of Berman and Justman, but Roddenberry switched the roles of the actresses as he thought Sirtis would be better suited for the role of the ship's counselor.
 Macha Hernandez was re-written to become Tasha Yar to better suit Crosby.

 The role of Worf required a black actor in order to make the Klingon make up easier to apply, and was expected to be only a recurring character, but following the casting of Michael Dorn and his work in "Encounter at Farpoint", the role was expanded.
 Wil Wheaton was cast as Wesley Crusher despite what he perceived as an "awful" first callback.
+J. D. Roth was also considered for the role.
+The cast was announced on May 15, 1987.
+There was a certain degree of uncertainty regarding job security during the pilot for the main cast, as they did not hear until after production had wrapped that the show had been picked up for a further thirteen episodes.